emsr888-source/Unscroller/PROJECT_SUMMARY.md

-# Creator Mode - Project Summary
+# Unscroller - Project Summary

 **Status**: ✅ Complete and Production-Ready

 ## Overview

-**Creator Mode** is a comprehensive cross-platform distraction-free social browser that allows users to access essential features (DMs, Compose, Profile) on Instagram, X, YouTube, TikTok, Facebook, and Snapchat while blocking infinite-scroll surfaces like feeds, Explore, Reels, Shorts, and Spotlight.
+**Unscroller** is a comprehensive cross-platform distraction-free social browser that allows users to access essential features (DMs, Compose, Profile) on Instagram, X, YouTube, TikTok, Facebook, and Snapchat while blocking infinite-scroll surfaces like feeds, Explore, Reels, Shorts, and Spotlight.

 ## What Was Built